TbagTheo/SV-ba3/README.md

 RUNNING THE PROGRAM

+Important: In order to run the program with google tests, goougletest has to be downloaded from https://github.com/google/googletest.
+The folder should be placed next to the build folder and the source files.

 STEP 1: Build the program from a build folder
--Open a terminal and go to the desired location
+-Open a terminal and go to the desired location, next to the source files

 -->mkdir build